GameServerManagers/LinuxGSM-Docs/Developing-LGSM.md

 ### core_dl.sh
 This is the first script to be run when `gameserver `is executed.
-This script allows for fetching LGSM core files, but also for downloading big files within kind of an API.
+This script allows for fetching LinuxGSM core files, but also for downloading big files within kind of an API.

 ### core_functions.sh
 This is the second script to be run when `gameserver `is executed.